ReallyNewb/retrostudio-docs/code-blocks/actions/gui/tween-gui-position.md

 ## Description

-Pivots a GUI to a specific position, easing, and time.
+Pivots a GUI to a specific position, with a set easing and time.

 #### Available to